thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

      * `"path": "$PATH"`
      * `"type": "$TYPE"` (if no `type` has been specified, then this field is omitted)
-1. On reception of a configuration update on the topic `tedge/$CHILD_DEVICE_ID/commands/req/config_update`, The child-device specific software for configuration management:
+1. On reception of a configuration update on the topic `tedge/$CHILD_DEVICE_ID/commands/req/config_update`, The child-device agent for configuration management:
    1. `GET`s the content from the `url` specified by the notification message.
    1. Uses the `path` and `type` information to apply the new configuration content.
-      Note that these pieces of information are provided by the child-device specific software itself, and make sense only in the specific context of the device operating system and software.
+      Note that these pieces of information are provided by the child-device agent itself, and make sense only in the specific context of the device operating system and software.
-1. While the configuration update is applied, the child-device specific software for configuration management, notifies thin-edge over MQTT about the progress of this operation.
+1. While the configuration update is applied, the child-device agent for configuration management, notifies thin-edge over MQTT about the progress of this operation.
    1. These messages are published on the topic `tedge/$CHILD_DEVICE_ID/commands/res/config_update`